yss2333/Jay_Song/README.md

-# Sejun Song - Data Analysis Portfolio
+# Sejun Song - Data Analys Portfolio

 ## About

+Hello,
-Hi, I'm Sejun(Jay)!
+Welcome to my portfolio.
+I'm Sejun(Jay)!
 I am a senior undergraduate and hold a Bachelor's of Science degree in Statistics (Pennsylvania State University), majoring in statistical data analytics and minoring in Mathematics and Information Sciences and Technology.
 As an undergraduate studying data analysis, I have gained a strong foundation in statistical methods and programming skills.
 I am proficient in R, and have experience using data visualization libraries such as ggplot and Tableau.
 I am also familiar with SQL and have experience working with databases.
 I am excited to continue developing my skills and apply them to real-world problems.
 My GitHub portfolio showcases a variety of projects I have worked on, including data cleaning and visualization, predictive modeling, and data analysis.
 I am always looking for new opportunities to collaborate and work on data-driven projects.

 * This repository contains all the projects done during my academic career at **the Pennsylvania State University**